 term/termination

 Term.
-This Memorandum shall be effective as of July 1, 2011, or as may be specifically set forth in Exhibits A-E, and shall remain in effect until June 30, 2017, (a) unless otherwise terminated as provided in a specific exhibit as to Services which are being continued (or may be continued) for a limited term, or (b) until terminated by either Party in accordance with Section 2.2 of this Memorandum as to all other Services.
-The maximum contract amount shall not exceed $1 million through June 30, 2017.
+This Memorandum shall be effective as of July 1, 2017, or as may be specifically set forth in Exhibits A-D, and shall remain in effect until June 30, 2023, (a) unless otherwise terminated as provided in a specific exhibit as to Services which are being continued (or may be continued) for a limited term, or (b) until terminated by either Party in accordance with Section 2.2 of this Memorandum as to all other Services.
+The maximum contract amount shall not exceed $1 million through June 30, 2023.
+This Memorandum shall continue on a year-to-year basis after June 30, 2023 by one party providing notice to continue in writing unless a change in services is requested by either party.

 Termination.
 Except as provided in Section 2.3 below, either Party may terminate all or any of the Services under this Memorandum, by giving notice to the other Party in the manner specified in Section 5.6 below.
 Pursuant to California Government Code Section 77212(b), such notice under this Section 2.2 shall be given at least ninety (90) days prior to the end of Court’s fiscal year, and shall become effective only upon the first day of the succeeding fiscal year, except that in circumstances where payment to the County is delayed over 90 days for any reason, the County may terminate such services.
-The fiscal year begins on July 1 and ends on June 30, with the initial year of this agreement July 1, 2011 through June 30, 2012.
+The fiscal year begins on July 1 and ends on June 30, with the initial year of this agreement July 1, 2017 through June 30, 2018.